The AbGradCon2023 Application is now closed!

 Who can apply?

-What kinds of talks and posters are we looking for?
+What kind of talks and posters are we looking for?

 Astrobiology is an interdisciplinary field, therefore, to uphold the same standards, participants will be asked to submit abstracts under one of many broad categories: astronomy, physics, geology, biology, chemistry, education and outreach, philosophy of science, engineering and instrumental design, planetary sciences, and science policy.

 Talks will be 15 minutes each, followed by 5 minutes of questions.

 Posters must be no larger than 36" x 48".
 Portrait orientation is preferred, but not required.
 If you choose landscape orientation, we recommend tailoring your design to fit within a width of 46 inches.

 Abstracts will be evaluated on merit and quality of application materials.

 Do I have to submit an abstract to attend AbGradCon2023?